 Infections of the Small Bowel (or Small Intestine)

-Many infections are acute in onset and self-limited, while others are chronic and may be present for years before a patient even becomes aware of a possible infection.
+Infections of this type may only last a short time, but can be present for long periods before a person has symptoms.
 As the major function of the small intestine is to digest, absorb and propel food along its length, most clinically important infections of the small intestine will interfere with these functions.
 Diarrhea is common; other symptoms include bleeding, bloating, nausea, vomiting, abdominal pain, and even features of complete abdominal obstruction.
 Some infections have characteristic features.

 Salmonella appears in many forms.
 The so called non-typhoidal Salmonella species is the most common cause of food poisoning outbreaks in the United States.
 These organisms are extremely common in meat products, but have also been traced to pet turtles and iguanas.
 Chickens and eggs are probably the most common cause of infection.
 Patients will develop symptoms 10 to 48 hours after eating contaminated food.
 They may have a wide range of symptoms ranging from mild gastroenteritis to a severe diarrheal illness with dehydration and profound infection.
 Patients with malignancies, sickle-cell anemia, aortic aneurysms, and heart valve disease appear to be more predisposed to getting a disseminated type of infection (i.e. spread to the blood).

 Patients may get better without the use antibiotics.
-Patients who are extremely ill or are at risk of developing disseminated infection, are treated with antibiotics.
+Antibiotics are recommended for very ill patients.
 A small percentage of individuals may develop a chronic carrier state; they are asymptomatic, but excrete salmonella in the stool for a year or longer.